How high-tech art installations invite attendees to tap into their creative side

 “When people are creating something at an interactive event they are much more excited about it, and much more engaged, because rather than feeling like they are passively experiencing something that you’ve made, they feel like you’re giving them the ability to make something themselves,” says Eliot Blanchard, creator of Future Portrait and director of PRISM, a Brooklyn-based studio.

-IBM leveraged a digital art experience as part of a dynamic keynote opening experience for IBM Amplify, which took place earlier this year at the MGM Grand Garden Arena in Las Vegas.
+IBM leveraged a digital art experience as part of a dynamic keynote opening experience for IBM Amplify, which took place at the MGM Grand Garden Arena in Las Vegas.
 The result was a visual panorama fused with a musical score that entertained and inspired the audience of 3,000 as it immersed them in IBM’s key message: that IBM turns Watson real-time cognitive data into an art form.
 The three-to five-minute experience began with a visual artist onstage drawing on a tablet, with her imagery projected onto a 40-foot screen.
 As her artwork became more colorful and expansive, dancers appeared onstage and moved with her drawing, creating a high-tech duet of sorts.
 Above, on a 100-foot screen, pre-generated graphics described IBM Watson technology: Cognitive, Insights, Connect, Engage, and Illuminate, to underscore that idea that Watson is “illuminating.”

 “Everything starts to play with this idea of what is data and what is not, as the image of our artist turns into an abstract pixelated image of herself and starts to look like data in real time,” says Patrick Lovejoy, founder of Elastic Shore, an entertainment company that integrates art and design with live performances, and created the live drawing experience with dancers for the opener.
 Drury Design Dynamics, New York City, produced the event.